 There are several articles written by various authors over the years that explain the meaning of the Gillespie name, and its origins.
+Some are provided on this page.
 There has been considerable controversy if the name with this spelling first appeared in Ireland or in Scotland, and in what location in each country.
 It seems to have evolved over time with different spellings from the 1100s, when the need arose to distinquish between many people with the same first name.

 The distance between Ireland and Scotland at one time may have included a land bridge from Co Antrim, says historians.
 Today travel times between the two countries by boat or by plane is only an hour or two.